Leica Q Typ 116 versus Canon M5

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|

-So what conclusions can be drawn?
-Is the Leica Q Typ 116 better than the Canon M5 or vice versa?
+So what is the bottom line?
+Which of the two cameras – the Leica Q Typ 116 or the Canon M5 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.